soltislab/transcriptome_microsats/Tutorial/README.md

 5. BP end of the microsatellite

-6. BP stat of the ORF
+6. BP start of the ORF

 7. BP end of the ORF